danielpun/ceevo-plentymarket-plugin/meta/documents/user_guide_en.md

 2. Click on CRM in Left Navi
 3. Click on Classes in Left Navi
 4. Click on small + Top Left
-5. Select all Classes with Cvpa or Ceevo under Permitted payment methods.
+5. Select all Classes with Ceevo or Ceevo under Permitted payment methods.
 6. Click on save button.

 ## Linking template containers